 K&O Foundation was not started because someone saw a market opportunity.
-It was started because two people spent years watching the systems around them fail the people who needed them most — and decided that naming the problem honestly was worth more than managing it quietly.
+It was started because two people spent years watching the systems around them fail the people who needed them most — and decided naming the problem honestly was worth more than managing it quietly.

 "We arm youth, founders, and the working class with pragmatic expertise and an ethically-conscious mindset to understand, dismantle, and rebuild the systems that were never designed for them."

 This is not a mission statement written to impress a grant committee.
 The people K&O serves have been given skills their whole lives.
 What they were never given is purpose, context, or an honest account of why their lives are shaped the way they are.
-K&O fills that gap — not with courses or certificates, but with the truth, organized community, and something real to fight for together.

-See how we operateTwo co-founders.
+Two co-founders.
 Different backgrounds.
-The same belief that the honest account of how the world works is worth organizing around.
+The same belief: that the honest account of how the world works is worth organizing around.

 This section exists because K&O means it.
 Most organizations soften this.
 We don't.